Professional Decorators Review Benjamin Moore Scuff X

 I haven’t used a Benjamin Moore paint that I’m not impressed with, the Scuff x goes through a hvlp perfectly, grip quality is excellent.
 It will grip on to old gloss without sanding.

-the high hide primer is a brilliant primer/undercoat, de-nibs lovely.
+The Benjamin Moore Stix primer is a brilliant primer/undercoat, de-nibs lovely.

-the advanced is a brilliant paint, a lot of people say because it’s a hybrid it will yellow, but it’s not like a UK hybrid, and it will only yellow if it no light at all, I mean like the inside of a cupboard, as long as it has some natural light it won’t yellow, it’s bullet proof once it’s cured.
+The advanced is a brilliant paint.
+A lot of people say because it’s a hybrid it will yellow, but it’s not like a UK hybrid, and it will only yellow if it no light at all.
+I mean like the inside of a cupboard, as long as it has some natural light it won’t yellow.
+It’s bullet proof once it’s cured.

 Aura is fantastic paint as well; the finishes are gorgeous.